NelsonPython/Driving_Experiment/README.md

 python3 emoji.py
 ```

-5. Open the BumbleBee AV listener so the AV will respond to messages
+5. Open the BumbleBee AV listener so it can respond to messages such as an earthquake alert

 ```
 python3 listener.py